 - 1. There are school facilities that are not clean, safe, and maintained in good repair and pose an emergency or urgent threat to the health or safety of students or staff. - 2.
-A school restroom has not been cleaned, maintained, or kept open in accordance with Education Code 35292.5. - \\ "Emergency or urgent threat" is defined as structures or systems that are in a condition that poses a threat to the health and safety of students or staff while at school, including but not limited to gas leaks, nonfunctioning heating, ventilation, fire sprinklers, air conditioning systems, electrical power failure, major sewer stoppage, major pest or vermin infestation, broken windows or exterior doors or gates that will not lock that pose a security risk, abatement of hazardous materials previously undiscovered that pose an immediate threat to students or staff, or structural damages creating a hazardous or uninhabitable condition.
+A school restroom has not been cleaned, maintained, or kept open in accordance with Education Code 35292.5. - "Emergency or urgent threat" is defined as structures or systems that are in a condition that poses a threat to the health and safety of students or staff while at school, including but not limited to gas leaks, nonfunctioning heating, ventilation, fire sprinklers, air conditioning systems, electrical power failure, major sewer stoppage, major pest or vermin infestation, broken windows or exterior doors or gates that will not lock that pose a security risk, abatement of hazardous materials previously undiscovered that pose an immediate threat to students or staff, or structural damages creating a hazardous or uninhabitable condition.

-Filing of Complaint
+Filing of Complaint, Response, and Appeal

-A complaint alleging any of the conditions specified above shall be filed with the Principal/Program Administrator and the Associate Superintendent, Administrative Services.
+A complaint alleging any of the conditions specified above shall be filed with the Principal/Program Administrator of the school/school program in which the complaint arises and the Associate Superintendent, Administrative Services.
 The Principal will coordinate the investigation of the complaint.

 The Principal/Program Administrator or Associate Superintendent, Administrative Services' designee shall make all reasonable efforts to investigate any problems within his or her authority.
+A complaint that is reported to the Principal but is about a problem beyond the scope of authority of the Principal shall be forwarded in a timely manner, but not to exceed 10 working days, to the appropriate administrator for resolution.
 An attempt to resolve a valid complaint within a reasonable time period not to exceed 30 working days from the date the complaint was received will be made.
+Complaints may be filed anonymously.
 If the complainant has indicated on the complaint form that he or she would like response to the complaint, a response with a resolution of the complaint will be made to the complainant within 45 working days of the initial filing of the complaint.
+This response will be mailed to the address provided on the complaint form and will be prepared in English and in the primcipal shall also forward the report to the Associate Superintendent, Administrative Services.